3DRudder/3DRudderPython/index.md

 ## Built with

 ### Integrated Development Environment
-* This program was coded with Python.
+* This programm was coded with Python.

 ### Language
+* Python 2.7
 * Python 3.5.2

 ### External libraries
 * None

 ## License
-3dRudder - All copyrights reserved.
+3dRudder 2016-2017 All copyrights reserved.